The Role of Self-Compassion in Healing

 Self-compassion, a concept extensively explored by Dr. Kristin Neff, involves treating oneself with kindness, recognising our shared humanity, and being mindful of our feelings without judgment.
 It's about offering ourselves the same care and understanding we would give to a close friend in times of need.

-Derived from latin, the term compassion refers to how we’re with (com) suffering (passion).
+Derived from Latin, the term compassion refers to being with (com) suffering (passion).

-Research shows that people who are compassionate to themselves are much less likely to be depressed, anxious and stressed and are much more likely to be happy, resilient and optimistic about their future.
-Not only that, for those who have experienced trauma or chronic stress, self-compassion is an essential part of the healing journey, as it helps to regulate the nervous system and promotes a sense of internal safety, allowing for deeper physical and emotional recovery.
+Research shows that people who are compassionate to themselves tend to experience lower levels of anxiety and stress, alongside greater resilience and emotional wellbeing.
+Not only that, for those who have experienced trauma or chronic stress, self-compassion is an essential part of the healing journey, as it helps to regulate the nervous system and promotes a sense of internal safety, allowing for greater physical and emotional settling over time.

 The nervous system and healing